StackLimit/Gpio4Pi/README.md

 **Support**</BR>
 Supports Raspberry Pi 1 to Raspberry Pi 5.</BR>
 Both 32 bit and 64 bit OS.
-Tested on RPI3B+ and RPI4B on both 32 and 64 bit.
-RPI5 only 64 bit.
+Tested on RPI3B+, RPI4B and RPI5 on both 32 and 64 bit.

 **Raspberry Pi 5**</BR>
-For the moment the RPI5 are only supportet and testet in 64 bit OS.</BR>
 Because there is no documentation for the RP1 clock section,</BR>
 GPIO Clock and PWM Clock can only be used to a limited extent.</BR>